LLNL/axom/src/axom/slic/docs/sphinx/sections/appendix.rst

 Collective Slic Macros
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-A subset of SLIC macros are collective operations when used with MPI-aware :ref:`logStream` instances such as :ref:`SynchronizedOutputStream` or :ref:`LumberjackStream`.
+A subset of SLIC macros are collective operations when used with MPI-aware :ref:`logStream` instances such as :ref:`SynchronizedStream` or :ref:`LumberjackStream`.

 Additionally, macros such as ``SLIC_WARNING`` and ``SLIC_CHECK`` become collective